 In a world of not-enough-time and must-have-nows, your goal is to always focus on core activities.
-Such as high level aircraft maintenance projects and making money in the air.
+Such as high-level aircraft maintenance projects and making money in the air.

-Component repairs is daunting but worry not.
+Component repairs are daunting but worry not.

 I have a solution for you.

 In a recent survey, it's touted that 65% of all major airlines outsource, which results in 35% - 45% in airframe savings.

 It's not because you're lazy or trying to offload your responsibilities.

 In fact, the opposite is true.